3DiVi/nuitrack-sdk/README.md

 The **Nuitrack™ module** is optimized for ARM based processors, which means that you can use it with Android devices and embedded platforms.

  - Features:
-   - Full Body Skeletal Tracking (19 Joints);
+   - Full Body Skeletal Tracking (19 Joints)
-   - 3D Point Cloud;
+   - 3D Point Cloud
-   - User Masks;
+   - User Masks
-   - Gesture Recognition;
+   - Gesture Recognition
-   - Cross-platform SDK for Android, Windows, and Linux;
+   - Cross-platform SDK for Android, Windows, and Linux
-   - 3D Sensor independent: supports Kinect v1, Asus Xtion, Orbbec Astra, Orbbec Persee, Intel RealSense;
+   - 3D Sensor independent: supports Kinect v1, Asus Xtion, Orbbec Astra, Orbbec Persee, Intel RealSense
-   - Unity and Unreal Engine Plugins;
+   - Unity and Unreal Engine Plugins
-   - OpenNI 1.5 compatible: OpenNI module allows you to move your OpenNI based apps developed for Kinect and Asus Xtion to other platforms, including Android.
+   - OpenNI 1.5 compatible: OpenNI module allows you to move your OpenNI based apps developed for Kinect and Asus Xtion to other platforms, including Android

  - Application areas:
-   - Natural User Interface (NUI) for Windows/Linux/Android;
+   - Natural User Interface (NUI) for Windows/Linux/Android
-   - Games and Training (Fitness, Dance Lessons);
+   - Games and Training (Fitness, Dance Lessons)
-   - Medical Rehabilitation;
+   - Medical Rehabilitation
-   - Smart Home;
+   - Smart Home
-   - Positional and Full Body Tracking for VR;
+   - Positional and Full Body Tracking for VR
-   - Audience Analytics;
+   - Audience Analytics
-   - Robot Vision.
+   - Robot Vision

 You can learn more about **Nuitrack™** on [nuitrack.com](https://nuitrack.com).